The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 If you're right, if you're there's only one reason why.

-If the Rhinos only objective is to make sure a conservative Republican doesn't win, it's because the Rhinos want big government too.
+If Dean is right here, if the rhinos don't care that liberals win, if the rhinos' only objective is to make sure a conservative Republican doesn't win, it's because the rhinos want big government too.

-It's because the Rhinos don't want government cut.
+It's because the rhinos don't want government cut.

-It's because the Rhinos don't want to lose power as government is shrunk.
+It's because the rhinos don't want to lose power as government is shrunk.

 That would be the only reason.

-So what old Dean here is saying here is you got a bunch of rhinos who would just soon nominate somebody who's going to lose to Obama.
+If old Dean here is right, so what old Dean here is saying here is you got a bunch of rhinos who would just soon nominate somebody who's going to lose to Obama because they want government to stay big because they somehow profit from big government, a lot of government spending.

 Who was the last person to actually cut government?